asteris-llc/converge/docs_source/content/resources/docker.container.md

 - `env` (map of string to string)

-  set environmnet variables in the container
+  set environment variables in the container

 - `expose` (list of strings)